Master of Social Work

 You must have successfully completed an Australian bachelor degree (or equivalent overseas qualification) that includes at least one year of full-time studies in social sciences (or equivalent).

-Selection for Commonwealth Supported Places is competitive, and applications are assessed in the order that they are received until all places are filled.
-For your best chance at admission into this program, you are encouraged to apply as early as possible.
+Applications for Commonwealth Supported Places (CSPs) are now closed for semester 1, 2025.
+Selection for CSPs is competitive, and complete applications were assessed in the order that they were received until all places were filled.

 There are no prerequisite subjects required for entry into this qualification.